DATA606Project-TeamS/CapstoneProject-ObesityandML/README.md

 ![alt text](https://github.com/DATA606Project-TeamS/CapstoneProject-ObesityandML/blob/main/Output/Age%20groups.png)<br/>
 #### Box plot of BMI Distribution by Age Groups:<br/>
 ![alt text](https://github.com/DATA606Project-TeamS/CapstoneProject-ObesityandML/blob/main/Output/BMI%20by%20Age%20groups.png)
-- Age group 20-60 is the largest group among all the age groups.
-We decided to mainly focus on adults from 20-60 years old in the future analysis.<br/>
+- Since the visualizations showed that the age group of 20-60 contains the majority of the data, and education, income ratio, mental health, and other factors showed more resonable relation for adults.
+We decided focus on respondent from 20-60, and expand the project to childhood obesity/overweight and senior(60+) obesity/overweight in future studies.
+#### Box plot of BMI Distibution by Age Groups(20-60):<br/>
 ![alt text](https://github.com/DATA606Project-TeamS/CapstoneProject-ObesityandML/blob/main/Output/BMI%20from%2020-60.png)

 #### Box plot of BMI and Gender:<br/>